traceform/tic_tac_toe/README.md

 ## Tic Tac Toe

-A program that lets you play Tic Tac Toe against the computer.
+A simple program that lets you play Tic Tac Toe against the computer.

 ## How to run
 ```bash